c-o-l-i-n/bing-bot/README.md

 ## 🦏 About Bing Bot

 Bing Bot is a GroupMe chat bot for H-Row's mascot, Bing.
+It responds to different "commands" and sends unprompted messages throughout the day.

+Bing Bot is a REST API built using the Pythons Flask framework, hosted on Heroku.

 There are 3 components that make Bing run:
 - This code repository